 According to Johns Hopkins Medicine, consent explanations can be given orally or in writing.
 A doctor must use understandable language.

 Consent may not include language that includes a waiver seeking to remove a doctor’s liability in a medical malpractice lawsuit.

 Recovering Damages for Surgery Without Informed Consent in Maryland

 The damages a patient is able to recover in an informed consent case are different from the damages related to most other medical malpractice negligence actions.
 The liability relates to the lack of consent to a particular procedure.
 A patient may recover damages even when a medical procedure was successful in some cases.
 In a medical malpractice negligence case, a patient is required to show he or she was injured.

 Informed consent cases may involve patients developing complications from an operation or another procedure that their physician failed to warn them about.
 Patients who develop a condition that a doctor failed to tell them about, have grounds to bring a medical malpractice lawsuit.

 Contact an Experienced Maryland Medical Consent Lawsuit Lawyer

 Informed consent or the lack of it is a complicated area of the law.
 These cases are not always clear-cut.
 A doctor or a hospital will often argue you received informed consent when you believe you lacked the full picture before a surgical procedure.
 It’s important to hire an experienced Maryland medical malpractice lawyer to take on hospitals and physicians.
-Please contact the Law Offices of Randolph Rice today for a free consultation at (410) 694-7291.
+Please contact the Rice, Murtha & Psoras today for a free consultation at (410) 694-7291.